Fundamental diagram of urban rail transit considering train-passenger interaction

 \section{Introduction}

-Urban rail transit, such as metro systems, plays a significant role in handling the transportation needs of metropolitan areas \citep{vuchic2005train}.
-Its most notable usage is the morning commute, in which heavy passenger demand is focused into a short time period.
-To obtain general policy implications for management strategies of transit systems (e.g., pricing, gating, scheduling), many studies have theoretically analyzed such situations under certain simplifications, such as the static travel time of transit operations \citep{decea1993train, tabuchi1993train, Kraus2002train, tian2007train, Gonzales2012train, Trozzi2013train, depalma2015train, depalma2015trainb}.
+Urban rail transit systems such as metro is handling significant transportation needs of metropolitan areas \citep{vuchic2005train}.
+Its most notable usage is the morning commute, in which heavy passenger demand is concentrated in a short time period.
+It is known that such transit systems often suffer from delays caused by congestion, even if no serious incidents or accidents occur \citep{kato2012train,tirachini2013train,kariyazaki2015train}.
+Therefore, appropriate management of transit systems is required; especially, travel demand management for mass transit systems has been gaining attention recently \citep{Halvorsen2019train, Huan2021tdm}.